Saniyanaaz11/IS/README.md

 New contributions are welcomed.
 Fix a bug, add a new lab or improve the docs.
 Just fork the repo and submit a Pull Request.

+Please see the **[CONTRIBUTING.md](CONTRIBUTING.md)** file for guidelines on setting up your development environment, submitting pull requests.

 ---

 ## ✨ Contributors